-- 1. DCA Performance Workbook which includes: - 2.
+- Organizational Chart must show all entities and Principals that are part of the General Partner and Developer entities. - a.
+Compliance History Summary must list all projects in which a Project Team member has participated in the ownership and/or development. which includes: - 2.
 Performance Questionnaire. - 3.
 Project Narrative. - 4.
 Organizational Chart showing all entities and Principals that are part of the General Partner and Developer entities.
-This form must be submitted for each Application. - 5.
+This form must be (submitted for each Application). - 5.
 DCA Capacity Form.
-This form must be submitted for each Application. - 6.
+This form must be (submitted for each Application). - 6.
 DCA Experience Form.
 Determinations of Experience will only need to be submitted once for a Certifying Entity. - 7.
 DCA Compliance History Form.
-Each Compliance History Summary (CHS) form must list all projects in which a Project Team member has participated in the ownership and/or development.
-If requested by DCA, Applicants must submit a letter from the Syndicator or each relevant state housing finance agency indicating that the relevant Project Team members are in good standing in all developments. - 8.
-Where applicable, a listing of Georgia DCA Affordable Properties for which the Applicant wishes to seek Point Additions in the Compliance Performance Scoring Section of the application.
+Each Compliance History Summary (CHS) form must listing all projects in which a Project Team member has participated in the ownership and/or-development.
+If requested by DCA, Applicants must submit may request a reference letter-from the Syndicator or each relevant state housing finance agenciesy indicating that the relevant Project Team members are in good standing in all developments.

+- 8. Where applicable, a listing of Georgia DCA Affordable Properties for which the Applicant-wishes to seek Point Additions in the Compliance Performance Scoring Section of the application.
 These properties must meet certain criteria detailed in the Compliance Performance Scoring Section of this Application. - 9.
-Performance Workbook Certification Letter.

-- 10. Credit & Criminal Release form, if requested by DCA. - 11.
+Performance Workbook Certification Letter. - 10.
+Credit & Criminal Release form, if requested by DCA. - 11.
 Disclosures. - 12.
 IRS Form 8609 or occupancy permit for each project listed as meeting a Certifying Entity's experience requirement. - 13.
-Letter from Syndicator certifying role and interest of the Certifying Entity and/or Principal for each Successful Tax Credit Project used to meet experience requirements. - 14.
+Upon request by DCA, Lletters from Syndicator(s) certifying role and interest of the Certifying Entity and/or Principal for each Successful Tax Credit Project used to meet experience requirements. - 14.
 Limited Partnership Agreement that identifies the Certifying Entity's effective control for the proposed project, if the general partnership is a joint venture.
 The relevant Limited Partnership Agreement for a Successful Tax Credit Project may not be used as a substitute for the letter from the Syndicator to certify role and interest in the project. - 15.
-Applicant certified trailing twelve-month occupancy reports for each of the Successful Projects included on the Applicant's DCA Experience Form. - 16.
-Supporting documentation related to foreclosures, suspension, or debarment by governmental or quasi-governmental entity, as well as any "yes" answers in the performance workbook.
+Upon request by DCA, Applicant certified trailing twelve-month occupancy reports for each of the Successful Projects included on the Applicant's DCA Experience Form. - 16.
+Supporting documentation related to any foreclosures, suspension, or debarment by governmental or quasi-governmental entity, as well as any "yes" answers in the performance workbook.